graphiti-api/graphiti-api.github.io/guides/concepts/resources.md

 employee.data.first_name # => "Jane"
 {% endhighlight %}

+*Note*: `SomeResource.find` returns a `ResourceProxy`.
+To access the model/record proper you will want to make sure you call `.data` on the result of find as shown above.

 {% include h.html tag="h3" text="3.2 Composing with Scopes" a="composing-with-scopes" %}

 {% include h.html tag="h4" text="3.2.1 #base_scope" a="base-scope" %}